JvanKatwijk/qt-dab/README.md

 sees the *signal constellation*, i.e. the mapping from the complex signals onto their real and imaginary components.
-If the selector labeled "ncp" is set - as in the picture - the centerpoints of the 4 lobs is shown.
+If the selector labeled "ncp" is set, the centerpoints of the 4 lobs is shown.

 On the right hand side the widget shows some quality indicators of the DAB signal, such as applied frequency correction, remaining frequency error, SNR, some clock offsets and an estimate of the signal quality (for the latter, higher is better).